 The Australian Government

-Australia is so vast it has multiple governments that run different regions of the country.
-This means that the laws they have can vary depending on where in Australia you will be living.
+Australia is so vast that it has multiple governments that run different regions of the country.
+This means that the laws will vary depending on where in Australia you will be living.

 The Language Barrier in Australia

-Language will not be an issue for British expatriates planning on living in Australia.
-This is because of the British Empire’s involvement in Australian history.
-Although the locals will speak Australian English, a Brit will have no issue with communication.
+Language will not be an issue for British expatriates planning on living in Australia, where English is the primary language.
+Although locals will speak Australian English, a Brit will have no issues with communication aside from colloquialisms.
 You will just need to be aware that there will be some variations in spelling and grammar.

 British Embassy in Australia

 There are four British Consulate buildings and one High Commission in Australia, in Brisbane, Melbourne, Sydney, Perth, and Canberra.
 Find details for each of these on the gov.uk website.